AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 ## Synchronization

 ### Introduction

 The **CPU** has multiple cores, each one with multiple threads, which let us run multithreaded applications, which requires synchronization.
 The **GPU** is a much more complex multithreaded device that executes a lot of different stages and threads, so it needs a much more explicit synchronization.
 Consider the GPU a separate thread of execution.
 We submit commands to a certain **queue** (graphics, transfer, compute...), and it provides them to the GPU.
 Multiple queues can be executed, each one being like a separate "thread".
 Every submitted command (draw calls, copy commands, compute dispatches...) goes through a set of [stages](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineStageFlagBits.html) (pipeline stages).
 We can synchronize work happening in these pipeline stages as a whole, not individual commands of work.

 Everything submitted to a queue is simply a linear stream of commands.
 Any synchronization applies globally to a `VkQueue`, not just to a single command buffer.
-All commands in a queue execute out of order (unles you add synchronization yourself), no matter the command buffer or `vkQueueSubmits` (exception: frame buffer operations inside a render pass happen in API-order).
+All commands in a queue execute out of order (unless you add synchronization yourself), no matter the command buffer or `vkQueueSubmits` (exception: frame buffer operations inside a render pass happen in API-order).

 You can allocate memory on the GPU.
 Consider it as shared (don't free or write to it when it's being used).

-**Stages:**
+**Stages:** Every submitted command goes through a set of stages.

 - **COMPUTE** pipeline stages:
   - TOP_OF_PIPE